libcrosswind/libcrosswind/README.md

 =========== Expected time for 0.1: <= 1 week                 =====

 Crosswind is a toolset that aims to integrate high level C++11/14 functions for fast app development.
+Intended to be header-only with minimal dependencies.
+Expected non-header-only dependency will be OpenCV.

 Supported platforms:
 - [x] Windows